Considering buying a used Toyota Corolla, these few tips will help you know what to look out for when buying a used Toyota Corolla.

 2. Top fuel economy

-It doesn’t stop running – The official ratings of the Corolla is something around 27 MPG city and 35 MPG highway, which might not sound very impressive, but owners still claim to beat the advertised figures.
+It doesn’t stop running – The official ratings of the Toyota Corolla Fuel Consumption is something around 27 MPG city and 35 MPG highway, which might not sound very impressive, but owners still claim to beat the advertised figures.
 You can use it for years and may not need to discard it, except you want to.

 >>> Top 8 most fuel-efficient cars in Nigeria

 3. Great value for money

 Value – Might not cost so much, but it’s worth the price and has all the features you want in a dependable car.

 Ready to buy?
 Here are tips to buy a good used Toyota Corolla in Nigeria

 The Corolla has been on the market for over 50 years, so there are countless used Corollas waited to have new owners.
 However, the process may seem overwhelming, but deciding which traits you value most in a Corolla can help you find the best one.
 Also, you need to be careful, just so you don’t pick a knocked out Corolla.

 Consider these tips when deciding which used Toyota Corolla for sale to purchase.